DrQuic/DrQuic/README.md

 ### Hello!
-I am a software enthusiast who enjoys diving deep into Python, C, Go.
+I am a software enthusiast who enjoys diving deep into Python, C and Go.
 ### I have a passion for unraveling the mysteries of data structures and algorithms, and there's a special thrill in crafting unique projects out of thin air.
 Take a look at my work and let's connect!

 <div>